Skip to main content

 • Current Status: Answered by Shona Robison on 23 October 2009

-To ask the Scottish Executive how much sportscotland has invested in school and community sport in each of the last five years, broken down by local authority area.
+To ask the Scottish Executive how much sportscotland has invested in the development of grassroots sporting activities in each of the last five years, broken down by local authority area.

 • Asked by: Ross Finnie, MSP for West of Scotland, Scottish Liberal Democrats